punkdata/docker-circleci-example/blog/multi-arch-docker-builds.md

 This post demonstrated how to build various Docker Images for multiple operating systems and processor architectures from within a CI/CD pipeline.
 This post also briefly introduced the [Docker BuildX feature][9] which is currently an experimental utility that is expected to become the defacto build utility in future releases of Docker.
 I consider BuildX to be the next gen Docker image building tool that will enable expansive, advanced and optimized capabilities that will enhance the current image building experience.

 I also briefly discussed some of the intricacies of building Docker images targeting multiple operating systems and platform architectures which highlight the technical differences between Docker Containers and Virtual Machine concepts.
 Though seemly similar at an abstract view they are fundamentally different at their cores.
+Finally I'll reiterate that Docker has implemented new [Docker Hub rate limits][24] which requires all calls to Docker Hub are authenticated.
+Whenever you pull images from, or push images to Docker Hub on CircleCI, we recommend **logging** in to your Docker Hub account for both `docker pull` and `docker push` steps in your CircleCI config.

 Thank you for following this post and I hope you found it useful.
 Please feel free to reach out with feedback on Twitter [@punkdata][24].